ilya-tate/Grade-12-Work/README.md

-# 12th-Grade-Work
+# West-MEC Year 2

- Ilya Tate work from Senior year of highschool
+All work from West-MEC Coding year 2